Skip to content

 WARNING

-When you validate json, the request must contain a Content-Type: application/json header otherwise the request body will not be parsed and you will receive a warning.
+When you validate json or form, the request must contain a matching content-type header (e.g. Content-Type: application/json for json).
+Otherwise, the request body will not be parsed and you will receive an empty object ({}) as value in the callback.

 It is important to set the content-type header when testing using app.request().